indomitableparth/indomitableparth/README.md

 # 💫 About Me:
-focused on building stronger depth in systems thinking and implementation-oriented learning.
+tech geek , focused on building stronger depth in systems thinking and implementation-oriented learning.

 # 💻 Tech Stack: